GREATER LONDON AUTHORITY

 SPP IN GREATER LONDON AUTHORITY (GLA) GROUP

 The Greater London Authority is a strategic regional authority, with powers over transport, policing, economic development and fire and emergency planning.
-The GLA Group spends around £11billion on its procurement activities every year.
+The GLA Group spends around £9.5 billion on goods and services annually.
+The GLA group is made up of functional bodies which includes Transport for London, London Fire Brigade, London Legacy Development Corporation, the Metropolitan Police Service, Mayor’s Office of Policing and Crime, and Old Oak and Park, Royal Development Corporation

 SPP HIGHLIGHTS

-• The Mayor of London published a new Responsible Procurement Policy for the GLA Group in 2021, initiating a wide-ranging programme of development designed to enhance the economic, social and environmental well-being of the capital;
+• The Mayor of London published a new Responsible Procurement Policy for the GLA Group in 2021 consist of different functional bodies who aims to, initiate a wide-ranging programme of development designed to enhance the economic, social and environmental well-being of the capital.

-• Supplier are required to accept fair terms of pay and over 4,700 workers in the GLA Group supply chain benefitted from the London Living Wage
+• Supplier are required to accept fair terms of pay and over 4,000 workers in the GLA Group supply chain benefitted from the London Living Wage in the financial year 2022/23.

-• Transport for London (TfL) delivered three pre-employment programmes with various key suppliers, focussing on attracting more women and BAME individuals into our supply chain and industry.
+• Transport for London (TfL) delivered three pre-employment programmes with various key suppliers in 2022/23, focussing on attracting more women and Black and minority ethnic group individuals into our supply chain and industry.

 8.5m